Epic opening win comes with possibly high cost for Steelers | Times Leader

 Click here to subscribe today or Login.

-PITTSBURGH (AP) — There is no replacing TJ Watt.
+PITTSBURGH — There is no replacing TJ Watt.
 His energy.
 His talent.
 His production.

 The reigning NFL defensive player of the year is a singular, primal presence, one that’s been a fixture in the Pittsburgh Steelers’ defensive huddle for five seasons of almost unmatched brilliance.

-Watt is the fulcrum of a unit that looked every bit the snarling, hawkish group the Steelers need it to be during over Cincinnati.
+Watt is the fulcrum of a unit that looked every bit the snarling, hawkish group the Steelers need it to be during an epic 23-20 opening win over Cincinnati.

 The Pittsburgh Steelers likely will have to try to replace Watt, at least for a little while.
 A left pectoral injury he sustained late in the fourth quarter while attempting to sack Bengals quarterback Joe Burrow has Watt’s status uncertain, tingeing a road win that offered a blueprint on how the Steelers need to play if they want to hang around in the AFC North.

 Seven sacks.
 Five turnovers.
 A Pick-6.
-A goal-line stand. against Burrow, JaMarr Chase & Co. while ending a three-game losing streak to the defending AFC champions.
+A goal-line stand.
+Pittsburgh’s defense checked nearly every box against Burrow, JaMarr Chase & Co. while ending a three-game losing streak to the defending AFC champions.

 “We need them to be what we need them to be,” coach Mike Tomlin said.
 “We needed five (turnovers) today.
 That’s what great defenses do.”